 by Emily L. Bristol

-For more information on the new OFCCP rule, see the January 2015 issue of Federal Employment Law Insider.
+For more information on the proposed regulation, see the October issue of Federal Employment Law Insider.